-For the year ended 30 June 2023, the Group recognised \$12.5 million of additional lease liabilities, \$11.8 million of lease repayments, \$4.2 million in lease modifications and \$1.0 million of interest costs in relation to these leases.
-The lease modifications were driven by a reduction in fleet size as the Riverina open pit mine ceased production at the commencement of the financial year.
+For the year ended 30 June 2023, the Group recognised \$12.5 million of additional lease liabilities, \$11.8 million of lease repayments, \$4.2 million in lease modifications and \$1.0 million

 The Group leases assets, including properties and equipment.
 As a lessee, the Group previously classified leases as operating or financial leases based on its assessment of whether the lease transferred substantially all of the risks and rewards of ownership.
 Following the implementation of AASB 16 Leases, the Group recognises right-of-use assets and the corresponding lease liability for applicable leases.